acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | 21   | 3          |
 | 23   | 3          |

+Steps:
+- Extracted the hour from the order time
+- Counted the orders
+- Grouped by hour

+Insights:
+- 2:00 PM, 6:00 PM, 9:00 PM, and 11:00 PM are the hours with the highest volume with 3 orders each
+- All other hours had 0-1 orders each
 ---
 #### 10. What was the volume of orders for each day of the week?